Jakho

 First, remove the graphics card from the motherboard, as you cannot enter the system otherwise.

-After successfully booting into the system, download the latest BIOS file for the motherboard from the official website as a base for modification.
+Once successfully booted into the system, download the latest BIOS file for the motherboard from the official website to use as a modification template.

 Download the AMIBCP software, open the original BIOS file you just downloaded, and note that the software defaults to limiting the format; you need to select the option for all file types to find it.